SoarGroup/SoarGroup.github.io/docs/explanations/ThreadsInSML.md

 With this model we really want the run call to block so that each single step was a single call (writing this where `Run-agents-1-step` is non-blocking would be much harder).
-But over the development of 8.6 we learned that we really didn't want this model and instead we now have a model more like this:
+But, over the development of 8.6, we learned that we really didn't want this model and instead we now have a model more like this:

 ```Java